makersinchicago/makersinchicago.org/content/blog/2020/02/27/Starting-a-Tool-Library-in-Chicago..md

 ![CTL's values](\images\articles\ctlatcpl\ctlvalues.jpg)

-To make the concept accessible to all and to help Chicagoans start their own tool libraries across the city, they have laid out set of goals for themselves as reminders througought their work.
+To make the concept accessible to all and to help Chicagoans start their own tool libraries across the city, they have laid out set of goals for themselves as reminders throughout their work.
+They hope their members will share these to get the most out of their experience.

 COST
 : Purchasing and maintaining tools is expensive, but borrowing them is not.
 Our memberships are priced on a sliding scale to ensure nobody is unable to access our resources due to their financial status.